-Grab a cuppa dads, this is going to be a long article.
+Grab a cuppa, dads; this is going to be a long article.

 Why doesn’t she want to have sex with me?

-Nor will it last forever.
+Neither will the situation last forever.

 Dad, I really feel for you!
 Your partner probably does too.

-Remember this great quote from Elly Taylor, author of the awesome book, Becoming Us: “Resentment is a contraceptive, but gratefulness is a great aphrodisiac.”
+Remember this great quote from Elly Taylor, author of the awesome book, Becoming Us: ‘Resentment is a contraceptive, but gratefulness is a great aphrodisiac’.

 You need to do these things on a regular basis and be patient if you want things to improve.